In most people’s ideal world, you and your partner would both have orgasms during sex.

 Kegels are probably the most difficult exercise to understand and get right.
 Many online articles showing men how to last longer in bed talk about doing kegels, but don’t usually cover them in much detail.

 For example here are some key facts about kegels you don’t normally hear:

 - Doing them can make premature ejaculation worse if you do them incorrectly.

-- Kegels is not about strengthening the Pubococcygeus muscles.
+- Kegels aren’t about strengthening the Pubococcygeus muscles.
 It’s about developing strength, tone and control of both the Pubococcygeus muscle and the Bulbocavernosus muscle.

 - Kegels is only a last line of defense to hold back ejaculation.
 At all other times during sex you need to keep your pelvic floor relaxed.

 - Reverse kegels are also important to balance the training you do, and can help your pelvic floor remain relaxed during sex.

 I’ve left this until last because I know many guys don’t feel comfortable about discussing this with their doctor.
 However, your doctor can give you qualified advice, based on your personal medical history.